chiaradonnastefano/Quantitative_Research/README.md

-Here’s a polished, plagiarism-free README for your GitHub repository:

----

 # JPMorgan Chase Quantitative Research Virtual Experience

 This repository contains two mini-projects completed as part of the **JPMorgan Chase Quantitative Research (QR) Virtual Experience** hosted on Forage.
 These projects provide insights into financial modeling and risk analysis through practical applications.